Story Bridge restoration project - Kangaroo Point

 The Story Bridge restoration works will maintain the structural integrity and aesthetics of this iconic bridge and ensure that our local road network continues to be safe and accessible for all users.

-Works on span 2 (above the Wharf Street car park) are expected to be completed in mid-December 2020, with the removal of the scaffolding and encapsulation system continuing into January 2021.
+Works on span 2 (above the Wharf Street car park) were completed in mid-December 2020, with the removal of the scaffolding and encapsulation system continuing into January 2021.

-As restoration works on span 2 near completion, preparations will commence for works to progress to span 3 next, which is located directly above Wharf Street.
+As restoration works on span 2 have been completed, works are underway on span 3 , which is located directly above Wharf Street.

-Preparation works in span 3 are anticipated to commence in December 2020, with the installation of the specialised scaffolding and encapsulation system for this span.
-Restoration works on span 3 will then commence in early 2021 and take about four months to complete, weather and site conditions permitting.
+Preparation works for span 3 commenced in December 2020, with the installation of the specialised scaffolding and encapsulation system for this span.
+Restoration works on span 3 will commence in mid-February 2021 and take about four months to complete, weather and site conditions permitting.

 Following this, works will move to span 1 (above Baildon Street) in early-mid 2021.
 Works on all three spans in this first stage of the Story Bridge restoration project are anticipated to be completed by late 2021.

 The remaining stages of the Story Bridge restoration project are anticipated to be completed over the next five years.